cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 ### Diff possibility

 Now, we have a simpler path towards implementing the diff output feature in V7.
 We now have a representation of the full desired manifest, after flag overrides have been applied.
-We can make a request to CAPI for the current manifest and compare the two manifests.
+We can make [a request to the API for the current manifest](https://v3-apidocs.cloudfoundry.org/version/release-candidate/#generate-an-app-manifest) and compare the two manifests.

 ### Better captures user intent of flag overrides superceding manifest properties